 "Departmental permit" means a permit approved by the chairperson.

-"Emergency" means an imminently dangerous situation that poses a substantial threat to public health, safety, and welfare as declared by the chairperson, or deputy director of the department in the absence of the chairperson.
-Situations lasting more than one year are considered "unmanaged hazardous conditions".
+"Emergency" means an imminently dangerous situation that poses a substantial threat to public health, safety, and welfare, including natural resources, and for any land use that is imminently threatened by natural hazards as declared by the chairperson, or deputy director of the department in the absence of the chairperson.

-"Emergency shoreline hardening" means the installation of temporary shoreline stabilization structures authorized by the chairperson pursuant to section 13-5-35, designed to prevent land loss while mid to long-term management solutions are devised and implemented by the landowner.
+"Emergency shoreline stabilization" means the installation of temporary shoreline stabilization structures or materials authorized by the chairperson pursuant to section 13-5-35, designed to alleviate any emergency that is a threat to public health, safety, and welfare, including natural resources, and for any land use that is imminently threatened by natural hazards, while a longer-term solution is developed and implemented.

 "Flood zone" means those areas in the "V" or "A" zones that require mandatory flood insurance, in accordance with the Federal Emergency Management Agency-designated [federal] flood insurance rate map flood zones.